aws-samples/twingraph/README.md

     ```bash
     docker compose down
     ```
-* *Note*: When using Compose, TwinGraph API decorator variables need to point to Redis, Gremlin server and TwinGraph hosts - examples included in the provided [Dockerfile](Dockerfile) should run without any changes with the provided [Compose script](docker-compose.yaml); key in 'tinkergraph-server' instead of 'localhost' when using the Gremlin visualizer in the *host* field.
+* *Note*: When using Compose, TwinGraph API decorator variables need to point to Redis, Gremlin server and TwinGraph hosts - examples included in the provided [Dockerfile](Dockerfile) should run without any changes with the provided [Compose script](docker-compose.yaml)
+* Key in 'tinkergraph-server' instead of 'localhost' when using the Gremlin visualizer in the *host* field.
 * If using the provided [Dockerfile](Dockerfile) without Compose, please replace the ENV vars in lines 3-5 with localhost or the host where the other containers are running.

 ## (**OPTIONAL**) Installation Option 3: Manual Full Installation Steps & Using Poetry Env